ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20. Script that removes all letters c and C from input.
+20. Script that reverse its input.